-Frederick Robert Tennant (1866-1957) a pupil of James Ward who was a Lecturer at Cambridge 1907-31 (perhaps the year when Iqbal had left Cambridge and shifted to Munich, Germany for his doctorate).
-John Macquarrie has described Tennant as a "philosophically-minded theologian" whose main work was on the philosophical presuppositions of Christian theology where he attempted to show their absolute sense, that is, in being and knowing both.
-He agrees with Iqbal that the world cannot exhaustively described in mechanistic terms, but invites 'teleological' interpretation 6.
-He makes an appeal to a "wider teleology" rather than particular goals.
+W.R.
+Sorley, most probably one of the teachers of Iqbal at Cambridge, agrees with Lotze that our point of departure should be moral experience.
+He reveals that he intends 'to inquire into the bearing of ethical ideas upon the view of reality as a whole 4.
+He begins with the idea of 'value' given by moral experience.
+He agrees with Ward that "value"is taken into account in historical sciences, while completely left out in natural sciences.
+'Individuality', he says, is much more exhibited in persons than in things, though in its completeness it belongs to reality as whole.
+Persons are the bearers of values.
+However, like Iqbal, he more comprehensive emphasizes the need for a approach than the one which natural science alone can afford.
+He holds that any complete view of reality must find room for the values as well as for the causal connections75.
+Persons are as much a part of reality as things are.
+Sorely faces the problem of reconciling between the order of values and the order of causes.
+Naturalist philosophy cannot offer a solution in so far absolute sense, that is, in being and knowing both.
+He agrees with Iqbal that the world cannot be exhaustively described in mechanistic terms, but invites 'teleological' interpretation'6.
+He makes an appeal to a "wider teleology" rathe: than particular goals.
 Iqbal believes in a progressive type of teleology.
-He says, 'Mental life is teleological in the sense that, while there is no far-off distant goal towards which we are moving, there is a progressive formation of fresh ends, purposes, and ideal scales of value as the process of life grows and expands'97.
+He says.
+'Mental life is teleological in the sense that, while there is no far-off distant goal towards which we are moving, there is a progressive formation of fresh ends, purposes, and ideal scales of value as the process of life grows and expands197.
 Tennant does not make clear his notion of teleology, but for one thing, it does not appear to be progressive in the Iqbalian sense.
 He argues from the intelligibility of the world to human reason, the suitability of the environment to life and moral development, the aesthetic value of nature, and the inter-related organic structure of the whole to an intelligent and purposeful Creator98.
-He advocates an ethical theism which takes the realization of personality and of moral values to be the raison d'etre of the world'99.
+He advocates an ethical theism which takes the realization of personality and of moral values to be the raison d'etre of the world199.
 Iqbal will certainly agree with him on this point: for him also the integration of the ego and the realization of the good are the main purposes of human life and existence.
 Tennant used his "ethical theism," as a method of criticism against 'corrupt' aspects of theology.
-He believes like Iqbal in the 'reconstruction' of religious thought, though in their own respective religions.
-Again like him he rejects "predestination" (fatalism) as belittling personality in man and destructive of the personal ethical relation between God and man 100.
+He believes like Igbal in the 'reconstruction' of religious thought, though in their own respective religions.
+Again like him he rejects "predestination" (fatalism) as belittling personality in man and destructive of the personal ethical relation between God and man100.
 He also rejects the traditional doctrine of "divine immutability"; for Iqbal also God cannot be an "immutable" being.
-Again Tennant rejects the doctrine of the "original sin" on the ground that sin must be ethically conceived as 'moral imperfection for which an agent is, in God's sight, accountable' In this sense, the concept of "original sin" is self-contradictory.
+Again Tennant rejects the doctrine of the "original sin" on the ground that sin must be ethically conceived as 'moral imperfection for which an agent is, in God's sight, accountable' 101.
+In this sense, the concept of "original sin" is self- contradictory.
 Iqbal, however, being a Muslim does not believe in this doctrine and the concept of "redemption".
 He rather rejects both of them.
+102 its perfection in man' (Reconstruction, pp.71-72).
+God is the "Ultimate Ego" (Ibid,p.72).